Dawson-ma/Phoneme-Classification/README.md

 # Phoneme Classification

-This project focuses on the classification of phonemes in speech signals.
+Performing classification of phonemes in speech signals.
 The model has demonstrated a notable accuracy rate of **74.82%** on the task.

 ## Data Preprocessing